Mirdarthos/b2o/README.md

 So I decided to make it a challenge for myself to code something that I can  do the conversion with.
 Especially since both programs uses plaintext files...

 So this is the result. a Node JS/Javacript command-line script to convert a Boostnote space into an Obsidian vault.
-Now I realize that I hardly use all of the features available, both in Boostnotte as well as Obsidian, so I know the script does not convet everything, just what I use.
+Now, I realize that I hardly use all of the features available, both in Boostnotte as well as Obsidian, so I know the script does not convert everything, just what I use.
 Nevertheless, I wanted to share it.

 So here it is, **b2o**, for use by anyone, for expanding by anyone, and to generally just have fun with!